BrunoLunardon/Recomendation-System/README.md

 # Recomendation-System
-A simple study of recomendation systems with collaborative filtering
+This repository is just a way to track my study on recommendation system with collaborative filtering, for now is rather simple since I just started out of boredom.